shephi/CMPUT229Notes/Definitions/V17/Interrupts.md

 - Handle External Events
 	- Ex.
 		- Power Failure
 		- I/O Event
+- Interrupt is like an exception
+	- Not synchronized to instruction execution
+	- Can invoke handler between instructions
+	- Cause information often identifies the interrupting device
+- Priority Interrupts
+	- Devices needing more urgent attention get higher priority
+	- Can interrupt a handler that is dealing with a lower priority interrupt